NYS Legislators pass Grassland bird bill!

-ALBANY Assemblywoman Carrie Woerner (D-Round Lake) announced the passage of legislation on Monday that will benefit grassland birds and the Washington County towns they call home.
+ALBANY Assemblywoman Carrie Woerner (D-Round Lake) announced the passage of legislation in the NYS Assembly on June 19 that will benefit grassland birds and the Washington County towns they call home.

-“It’s a small bill that will reap big benefits for grassland bird conservation in New York State,” said FIBA Executive Director Laurie LaFond.
-“We’d like to thank Assemblywoman Woerner for helping us get the Assembly bill passed this year.”
+“It’s a small bill that will reap big benefits for grassland bird conservation in New York State,” said FIBA Founder and Executive Director Laurie LaFond.
+“We’d like to thank Senator Little and Assemblywoman Woerner for getting the bill passed this year.”

 “It was thanks to FIBA’s efforts that this passed,” said Woerner.